-Included in our Employee Policy is our commitment to diversity and inclusion, providing equal our employees and to ensure every employee, without exception, is treated equally and fairly. avoiding discrimination in all aspects of employment and in the workplace.
-We have a discrimination and harassment and believe that guests and team members should have environment where they feel comfortable.
+Included in our Employee Policy is our commitment to diversity and inclusion, providing equal opportunities for all our employees and to ensure every employee, without exception, is treated equally and fairly.
+We are committed to avoiding discrimination in all aspects of employment and in the workplace.
+We have a zero-tolerance policy to discrimination and harassment and believe that guests and team members should have the right to work in a safe environment where they feel comfortable.